Table of Contents

 One of Mage's greatest strengths is that many of its strongest cards are Common, or Basic rarity, meaning that Mage is extremely consistent to draft overall.
 This consistency leads to Mage being considered the strongest class overall by many players.

-It should be noted however, that the key cards like Fireball, Frostbolt, and Flamestrike are less likely to be drafted overall due to the increased number of cards in the game.
-You should value drafting removal highly when building a Mage deck, even suboptimal cards like Forbidden Flame, since you cannot always guarantee you will be presented with those perfect removal cards.
+It should be noted however, that the key cards like Frostbolt, and are less likely to be drafted overall due to the increased number of cards in the game.
+You should value drafting removal highly when building a Mage deck, even suboptimal cards like Forbidden Flame, since you cannot always guarantee you will be presented with those perfect removal cards.,

 Check out our Mage Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Mage.